Actor Pool Subsystem

 */

-void SpawnActor(TSubclassOf<AActor> ActorClass, FVector Position, FRotator Rotation, AActor*& SpawnedActor);
+bool SpawnActor(TSubclassOf<AActor> ActorClass, FVector Position, FRotator Rotation, AActor*& SpawnedActor);

 If you are working in native, use the native templated version of this function as it will let you pre-cast the return value to your desired type.